launchdarkly/launchdarkly-toolbar/README.md

 A React component that provides a developer-friendly toolbar for interacting with LaunchDarkly during development.
 The toolbar supports two modes:

 - **Dev Server Mode**: Connect to a LaunchDarkly CLI dev server for flag browsing and real-time updates
-- **SDK Mode**: Integrate with debug override plugins for local flag testing
+- **SDK Mode**: Integrate with flag override plugins for local flag testing

 ## Installation